PatrickRainbolt/InfoSec/PyCryptoArt/README.md

 # Educational Proof-of-Concept

-**This project is provided strictly for educational and security research purposes.**
-It demonstrates the combination of modern authenticated encryption with steganographic techniques by hiding arbitrary data (text or binary) inside innocuous-looking retro ASCII art.
+This document describes a proof-of-concept technique for combining modern cryptography with steganography by embedding encrypted payloads within syntactically valid but innocuous-looking source code.
+The content is provided strictly for educational and security research purposes—to illustrate novel covert channel possibilities, encourage the development of better detection methods, and promote deeper understanding of data-hiding risks in software artifacts.
 The author does not condone or encourage the use of these techniques for any illegal, unethical, or malicious activity.
-Hiding illicit material remains illegal regardless of the concealment method.
-Responsible disclosure and ethical use are strongly encouraged.
+Readers are reminded that hiding illicit material remains illegal regardless of the concealment method, and responsible disclosure practices should always be followed when exploring or publishing security-related concepts.

+---

 # PyCryptoArt v2.3 — Complete Overview